Amazon Warehousing and Distribution (AWD)

 It will also pull in new AWD to FBA (ASDN) shipments and SoStocked will auto-reconcile those FBA shipments so you do not have to do anything.
 All inbound inventory will be counted as inbound with a 20-day inbound lead time.
 The FBA (ASDN) shipments will be automatically reconciled as "One Time" inbound shipments, requiring no action on your part.

 STAR shipments (inbound to AWD warehouse) will also be pulled in automatically daily and will be available to manually reconcile against your SoStocked POs or Work Order (WO) transfers to AWD, they will behave exactly as reconciled FBA shipments as covered in that tutorial.
+The only difference is on Step 1 when you are asked if all units are going to FBA, you answer "NO", as they are going to AWD.
+Then select the vendor and reconcile.

 Inbound to AWD (STAR) Shipments - Reconcile Process